Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 Chicken Hearts

-Without a doubt Chicken Hearts (Hatsu) – (180 yen or about $1.65 yen) are my all-time favorite type of yakitori.
+Without a doubt, Chicken Hearts (Hatsu) – (180 yen or about $1.65) are my all-time favorite type of yakitori.
 I dream of it every time I go to Japan.

 Sure, chicken hearts might sound strange if you have never had them before, but trust me, they are delicious.

-With such a small piece of meat, you would expect the hearts to be dry.
-But, this was not the case.
-The hearts were tender, almost juicy, with a slightly pink middle.
-No need to worry though as this is common in Japan.
+You would expect the hearts to be dry with such a small piece of meat.
+But this was not the case.
+The hearts were tender, almost juicy, with a slightly pink middle—no need to worry, though, as this is common in Japan.

-I only expect the best when I order chicken hearts, and these were no different.
+I only expected the best when I ordered chicken hearts, and these did not disappoint.

 Green Peppers Stuffed with Cheese (Chi-Zupi)